 Influenza is a viral infection that attacks your respiratory system — your nose, throat and lungs.
-Influenza, commonly called the flu, is not the same as stomach "flu" viruses that cause diarrhea and vomiting.
+Influenza is commonly called the flu, but it's not the same as stomach "flu" viruses that cause diarrhea and vomiting.

 For most people, influenza resolves on its own.
 But sometimes, influenza and its complications can be deadly.
 People at higher risk of developing flu complications include:

 - Young children under age 5, and especially those under 12 months

 - Residents of nursing homes and other long-term care facilities

 - Pregnant women and women up to two weeks postpartum

 - People who have chronic illnesses, such as asthma, heart disease, kidney disease, liver disease and diabetes